Criteria and prizes for the Buy Smart Competition

 How your entry will be judged

 We receive many Buy Smart entries every year, and our judges constantly tell us that the job of finding the winners is getting harder and harder.

 We will award the following prizes this year:

 - first, second and third place in each of the 3 categories

-- 10 highly commended awards, spread across all categories
+- up to 10 highly commended awards, spread across all categories

-- The Commissioner’s School Champion prize for a school (or club) that does great work supporting the Buy Smart Competition and its goals.
+- the Commissioner’s School Champion prize for a school, group or club that does great work supporting the Buy Smart Competition and its goals.

 We also reward great entries that just miss out with a certificate of distinction.